 Explore Your Creativity

 Discovering or enrichening a creative outlet is a wonderful way to unwind from the demands of everyday life.
-The Atlanta School offers summer workshops in art, crafts, writing, and music to those looking to hone their skills in a quiet, scenic refuge.
-Or if developing a deeper connection with nature through writing in a stunning, serene setting is more your style, attend a nature writing retreat at the Monastery of St. Gertrude, or attend one of their retreats.
+The Atlanta School offers summer workshops in art, crafts, writing and music to those looking to hone their skills in a quiet, scenic refuge.
+Or, if developing a deeper connection with nature through art in a stunning, serene setting is more your style, sign up for an artist residency at the Monastery of St. Gertrude, or attend one of their retreats.

 Take a Scenic Drive